genwakan/genwakan.github.io/seminar.md

 2267 Alameda Ave, Alameda, CA 94501, USA [Map](https://goo.gl/maps/UtrPW2up4xpmoCks8)

 **Seminar Cost:** $300 USD
-We hope everyone is able to attend the entire seminar--because each practice session will be different, but in case this is not possible for you, please let us know in the registration form comments and we will try to adjust seminar cost for your circumstatnces.
+We hope everyone is able to attend the entire seminar--because each practice session will be different, but in case this is not possible for you, please let us know in the registration form comments and we will try to adjust seminar cost for your circumstances.

 **Embukai (Demonstration):**
 Everyone is invited to participate.
 Number of waza and other details TBA here and at the seminar.